Target-Aware Video Diffusion Models: Abstract

 \section{Abstract}

-We present a target-aware video diffusion model that generates videos from an input image in which an actor interacts with a specified target while performing a desired action.
-The target is defined by a segmentation mask and the desired action is described via a text prompt.
-Unlike existing controllable image-to-video diffusion models that often rely on dense structural or motion cues to guide the actor's movements toward the target, our target-aware model requires only a simple mask to indicate the target, leveraging the generalization capabilities of pretrained models to produce plausible actions.
-This makes our method particularly effective for human-object interaction (HOI) scenarios, where providing precise action guidance is challenging, and further enables the use of video diffusion models for high-level action planning in applications such as robotics.
+We present a target-aware video diffusion model that generates videos from an input image, in which an actor interacts with a specified target while performing a desired action.
+The target is defined by a segmentation mask, and the action is described through a text prompt.
+Our key motivation is to incorporate target awareness into video generation, enabling actors to perform directed actions on designated objects.
+This enables video diffusion models to act as motion planners, producing plausible predictions of human-object interactions by leveraging the priors of large-scale video generative models.
 We build our target-aware model by extending a baseline model to incorporate the target mask as an additional input.
 To enforce target awareness, we introduce a special token that encodes the target's spatial information within the text prompt.
-We then fine-tune the model with our curated dataset using a novel cross-attention loss that aligns the cross-attention maps associated with this token with the input target mask.
-To further improve performance, we selectively apply this loss to the most semantically relevant transformer blocks and attention regions.
+We then fine-tune the model with our curated dataset using an additional cross-attention loss that aligns the cross-attention maps associated with this token with the input target mask.
+To further improve performance, we selectively apply this loss to the most semantically relevant attention regions and transformer blocks.
 Experimental results show that our target-aware model outperforms existing solutions in generating videos where actors interact accurately with the specified targets.
-We further demonstrate its efficacy in two downstream applications: video content creation and zero-shot 3D HOI motion synthesis.
+We further demonstrate its efficacy in two downstream applications: zero-shot 3D HOI motion synthesis with physical plausibility and long-term video content creation.